sistia01/DWLS/cran-comments.md

 Number.of.cells is not a global variable (rather it comes from the FromFlatDF -
 https://rdrr.io/bioc/MAST/man/FromFlatDF.html within the MAST function) therefore I believe this note to be spurious.

+The notice ' * checking installed package size ...
+NOTE ',
+CRAN has a limit of 100 MB for a *.tar.gz file (Package is under size requirements)